seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 751 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 752 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 747+4=751
+//// 748+4=752

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 19 (2024, Sunday, November 3rd at 05:03 pm PST)
+//// File version: 20 (2024, Monday, November 4th at 08:09 pm PST)
-//// Line count (including blank lines and compiler line): 1,025
+//// Line count (including blank lines and compiler line): 1,027

 //// ----------------------------------------------------- \\\\